emscripten-core/emscripten/site/source/docs/debugging/Sanitizers.rst

 -------------------------

-By default, with Emscripten, dereferencing a null pointer does not immediately cause a segmentation fault, unlike traditional platforms.
-Instead, it checks a magic cookie stored at address 0 at the end of the program execution.
+By default, with Emscripten, dereferencing a null pointer does not immediately cause a segmentation fault, unlike traditional platforms (0 is just a normal address in a WebAssembly Memory or a JavaScript Typed Array).

-This only detects null pointer writes, and not reads, and it's rather difficult to find where the null pointer write occurred.

-Emscripten provides a ``SAFE_HEAP`` mode, which can be activated by running ``emcc`` with ``-s SAFE_HEAP=1``.
-This will catch both null pointer reads and writes, and causes an exception, but it is slower, and does not tell you the exact line numbers unless you compile with ``-g``.

-UBSan will tell you exactly where the null deference happened, and works for both reads and writes, with much less performance penalty than ``SAFE_HEAP``.
+In builds with ``ASSERTIONS`` enabled, a magic cookie stored at address 0 is checked at the end of the program execution.
+That is, it will notify you if anything wrote to that location while the prgram ran.
+This only detects writes, not reads, and does not help find where the bad write actually is.

 Consider the following program, ``null-assign.c``: